Ner Tzion Foundation

 How does Ner Tzion Foundation spend its money?

 Ner Tzion Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Ner Tzion Foundation tax-deductible?